MicrosoftDocs/powerbi-docs/powerbi-docs/developer/template-apps/template-apps-auto-install-tutorial.md

 The desired flow should be:

 1. The portal prepares the request, per user or session.
-1. The ```POST /api/install``` request is issued to your Azure function.
+1. The ```POST /api/install``` request is issued to your Azure Function.
 The request body consists of key-value pairs.
 The key is the parameter name.
 The value is the desired value to be set.
 1. If everything is configured properly, the browser should automatically redirect to the customer's Power BI account and show the automated installation flow.
 1. Upon installation, parameter values are set as configured in steps 1 and 2.